| | | | | | | |

 Unbelievably moist and bursting with fresh orange flavor, this delicious and simple orange loaf cake is made with olive oil and yogurt for a healthier and easy to make treat.

-This orange layer cake makes an appearance at at least half of our family birthdays.
-Even my kids request it above chocolate!
+This orange layer cake and/or these orange cupcakes make an appearance at at least half of our family birthdays.
+Even my kids request them above chocolate!

 We love it so much that I decided to make a lighter version in the form of this orange loaf cake, an everyday snack or dessert that we can enjoy anytime.
 I’m delighted to say that this version, baked in a simple loaf pan and made with heart-healthy olive oil and yogurt was a huge hit with all who tried it!